marj73/AGDA_Rbook/docs/06-Exp_RF.md

 # Interpretability & Explainability with Random Forest

-In the world of machine learning, interpretability and explainability are two therms commonly used to describe the leven of comprehension of an algorithm.
+In the world of machine learning, interpretability and explainability are two therms commonly used to describe the extent to which an algorithm's behavior can be understood.
 The distinction between them lies in their focus and depth.
 We can say that interpretability focuses on understanding the inner workings of the models, while explainability focuses on explaining the decisions made.
-Define i f an algorithm is interpretable or explainable dipend on different factors as described below.
+Define if an algorithm is interpretable or explainable depend on different factors as described below.

 **Model complexity** – When dealing with intricate models like Random Forest (with tens of variables and thousands of trees), up to deep neural networks, interpretability becomes challenging due to their complexity and the interplay among their components.
 In such scenarios, explainability proves to be a more practical approach, as it focuses on clarifying decisions rather than delving into the complexities of the algorithm.